Do Graphic Novels Have a Place in the Classroom?

 Captain Underpants.
 Amulet.
 Babysitter’s Club.
 Smile.
 You’re probably very familiar with how popular these graphic novel series are with your students.
 But do you find yourself questioning their usefulness in growing strong readers?
-You may even hear these same concern from parents who worry their children are taking the easy way out by choosing graphic novels for their nightly reading.
+You may even hear these same concerns from parents who worry their children are taking the easy way out by choosing graphic novels for their nightly reading.

 Do graphic novels have a place in the classroom?
 Here is a breakdown of both sides of the debate.